pataruco/ga/@shared/lessons/src/bonus/typescript.md

 ---

-## Clases
+## Classes

-Las clases de TypeScript se verán similares a las clases de ES6, pero las declaraciones de tipos de datos son una posible inclusión.
+TypeScript classes will look similar to ES6 classes, but with data type declarations being a possible inclusion.

-En ES6, podríamos escribir
+In ES6, we might write:

 .row[
 .col[